openebs-archive/upgrade/CONTRIBUTING.md

 ## Steps to Contribute

-NDM is an Apache 2.0 Licensed project and all your commits should be signed with Developer Certificate of Origin.
+Upgrade is an Apache 2.0 Licensed project and all your commits should be signed with Developer Certificate of Origin.
 See [Sign your work](#sign-your-work).

 * Find an issue to work on or create a new issue.
-The issues are maintained at [openebs/openebs](https://github.com/openebs/openebs/issues?q=is%3Aissue+is%3Aopen+label%3Andm).
+The issues are maintained at [openebs/openebs](https://github.com/openebs/openebs/issues?q=is%3Aopen+is%3Aissue+label%3A%22component%3A+Upgrade%22).
 You can pick up from a list of [good-first-issues](https://github.com/openebs/upgrade/labels/good%20first%20issue).
 * Claim your issue by commenting your intent to work on it to avoid duplication of efforts.
 * Fork the repository on GitHub.
 * Create a branch from where you want to base your work (usually master).